The Pittsburgh Pirates (26-26) are on the road to face the San Francisco Giants (27-26) at Oracle Park on Monday for the...

 The Giants air their games on NBC Sports Bay Area, a cable network available in the Bay Area, Northern California, portions of southern Oregon, and Hawaii.
 Some games also air on KNTV, the Bay Area’s NBC affiliate.
 You can also watch the Giants on MLB.tv if you are outside the coverage area.

 Will the San Francisco Giants make the playoffs this year?

-The Giants did not reach the playoffs in 2020, as the team finished in third in the NL West.
+The Giants did not make the playoffs in 2022.

 When do the San Francisco Giants play?